zopefoundation/Zope/docs/zopebook/SearchingZCatalog.rst

 getURL()
   Returns the URL of the result object.
-You should use this instead of creating a metadata element for 'absolute_url', This can differ from getPath() if you are using virtual hosting.
+You should use this instead of creating a meta data element for ``absolute_url``.
+  This can differ from ``getPath()`` if you are using virtual hosting.

 getObject()
   Returns the actual Zope object from the result object.
-This is useful if you want to examine or show an attribute or method of the object that isn't in the metadata--once we have the actual object, we can get any normal attribute or method of it.
-However, be careful not to use this instead of defining metadata.
-Metadata, being stored in the catalog, is pre-calculated and quickly accessed; getting the same type of information by using 'getObject().attribute_name' requires actually pulling your real object from the ZODB and may be a good deal slower.
-On the other hand, stuffing everything you might ever need into metadata will slow down all querying of your catalog, so you'll want to strike a balance.
-A good idea is to list in metadata those things that would normally appear on a tabular search results form; other things that might be needed less commonly (and for fewer result objects at a time) can be retried with getObject.
+This is useful if you want to examine or show an attribute or method of the object that isn't in the meta data.
+Once we have the actual object, we can get any normal attribute or method of it.
+However, be careful not to use this instead of defining meta data.
+Meta data, being stored in the catalog, is pre-calculated and quickly accessed; getting the same type of information by using ``getObject().attribute_name`` requires actually pulling your real object from the ZODB and may be a good deal slower.
+On the other hand, stuffing everything you might ever need into meta data will slow down all querying of your catalog, so you'll want to strike a balance.
+A good idea is to list in meta data those things that would normally appear on a tabular search results form; other things that might be needed less commonly (and for fewer result objects at a time) can be retrieved with getObject.

 getRID()
   Returns the Catalog's record id for the result object.
 This